cython/cython/docs/src/tutorial/strings.rst

 ----------------------

-The reverse way, converting a Python unicode string to a C :c:type:`char*`, is pretty efficient by itself, assuming that what you actually want is a memory managed byte string::
+The reverse way, converting a Python unicode string to a C :c:expr:`char*`, is pretty efficient by itself, assuming that what you actually want is a memory managed byte string::

     py_byte_string = py_unicode_string.encode('UTF-8')